Or the Strange and Ironical Case of Functional Living.

 Twenty years earlier, I was in a leadership meeting at my local church.

-(Friendship Alert: This is not a story about religion; but more of a macroeconomic theory colliding with the real world in what happened to be a church.)
+(Friendship Alert: The following is not a story about religion but of a macroeconomic theory colliding with the natural world in what happened to be a faith-based setting.)

-A leader from headquarters is painting a picture across a rollable green chalkboard.
+A leader from church headquarters is painting a picture across a rollable green chalkboard.
 He begins by sweeping a line across the years that shows what he calls the projected growth plate of young adults coming into the global church.
-For most of its existence, the chalk line comfortably ascends a gradual slope.
+The chalk line comfortably ascends a gradual slope for most of its existence.
 But as the coming century turns, the trend starts to tumble.

 “And this is the problem,” the leader punctuates with his chalk, encircling the iminent descent.

-As we take in this “problem,” most of us collectively sit wondering where the chalk talk will next transport us; the church leader drops from a great height what feels like a bomb on every lazy worldview I’d ever formed till then about the connection between the many and the few.
+As we take in the ‘problem,’ most of us collectively (and perhaps a bit too comfortably) sit wondering where the chalk talk will next transport us; the church leader drops from a great height what feels like a firebomb on every lazy worldview I’d ever formed till then about the connection between the many and the few.
 Let’s forever call it the Functional Religion paradigm grenade:

 “What do you intend to do about it?” he asks.

 “We” again.
 “Wo” again.
-Except this was decades before meeting Andy.
+Except this was decades before I met Andy.
 I can still trace my stream of unspoken consciousness as I wrapped my head around not the falling chalk line but the sheer nerve of the leader’s pressing me into some kind of mission.

 “You’re talking about a cosmic phenomenon.”
-(My brain is still holding on to English.)
+(My brain still manages to cling to English.)
 “You’re laying out a churchwide growth plate we locals have never had any reason to consider.
-We’re a small community of the rank and file living passively in the burbs, a day’s flight from church headquarters.
+We’re a small community of the rank and file living passively in the burbs, a day’s flight from church headquarters that a few generations ago would have taken months by covered wagon.
 With all due respect to Eiseley’s Star Thrower, what difference can any of us make to a multi-million-member juggernaut like a global church?

 Decades later, around the time Dr. Wong put to me his train-wreck question, I was curious to know what became of that once-predicted “downward things happen here” line on the green chalkboard.
-To my by-then opposite of amazement, the anticipated crash had somehow “self”-corrected.
-Instead of diving to start the century as we were put on notice that it would, the number of young adults coming into the global church since that day had only climbed.
-Without so much as a finger lift from moi.
+To my by-then antithesis of amazement, the anticipated crash had somehow “self”-corrected.
+Instead of diving to start the century as we were put on notice that it would, the number of young adults coming into the global church since that day had only ascended.
+And without so much as a finger lift from moi.

 How did it happen?